 CONNECTING THE TRANSFORMING POWER OF THE GOSPEL TO THE LIVES OF PEOPLE TOUCHED BY DISABILITY

 Special Connections is based from Briarwood Presbyterian Church (PCA) in Birmingham, Alabama.
 For more information on the Presbyterian Church in America denomination and its Special Needs Ministries, click here.
-People involved in this ministry are from many different churches, denominations, religions or have no religious affiliation.
 All opportunities are open to everyone in the community.

 We help people with disabilities and their families have many opportunities for worship, learning and building relationships with others attending Briarwood Church.
 Our goal is to help families participate in life-on-life relationships and in the life of the church in any ways they choose.
 Our special education classes and inclusion program help children, youth and adults with disabilities to grow spiritually and socially with one another and with typically developing peers.
 Our home base on Sundays is Room